Food Safety Certification Requirements

 Please note that the definitions and terms used in this management bulletin are outlined in CalCode, which is available on the California Department of Public Health, Retail Food Program Web page at https://www.cdph.ca.gov/Programs/CEH/DFDCS/Pages/FDBPrograms/FoodSafetyProgram/RetailFoodProgram.aspx.
 For further guidance and information, please contact your local environmental health department.

-If you have any questions regarding this MB, please contact Ashley Osterman, Child Nutrition Consultant (CNC), Northern School Nutrition Programs Unit (SNPU), by phone at 916-445-1261 or by email at email@example.com, or Lori Porter, CNC, Southern SNPU, by phone at 916-322-1454 or by email at firstname.lastname@example.org.
+If you have any questions regarding this MB, please contact Mia Bertacchi, Child Nutrition Assistant, Northern School Nutrition Program Unit (SNPU), by phone at 916-445-1261 or by e-mail at email@example.com, or Lori Porter, Child Nutrition Consultant, Southern SNPU, by phone at 916-322-1454 or by email at firstname.lastname@example.org.